nanoporetech/bwapy/docs/index.rst

 be cloned using the recursive option.

 The package `setup.py` script requires `libbwa.a` to have been built in the submodule directory before running.
+This can be performed via the `libbwa.a` target, which first makes some amendments to the bwa/Makefile.
 To build and install the package one should therefore run:

 .. code-block:: bash

     git clone --recursive https://git/research/bwapy.git
-    cd bwapy/bwa && make libbwa.a && cd ..
+    make libbwa.a
     python setup.py install